mmosko/ccnpy/README.md

 manifest_writer SegmentedSchema --root-name N --manifest-prefix MP --data-prefix DP [--manifest-locator ML] [--data-locator DL] ...
 ```

+## Encryption

+A manifest tree and its data are unencrypted unless otherwise specified.
+The FLIC specification has an AES encrypted
+mode.
+The AES keys can either be referenced in a security context or can be encrypted under RSA-OAEP and wrapped
+inside the manifest.

+The `manifest_writer` utility does not support separate manifest and data encryption.
+If the user specifies
+encryption on the command line, manifests and data are encrypted under the given AES key.

 ## Examples

 TBD: These need to be re-factored based on the 3 usages above.